HLStefanov/gaoesa/README.md

-# gaoesa
+# GAOESA
-Genetic Algorithm for Optimal Encoding of the States of a State Machine
+Genetic Algorithm for Optimal Encoding of a State Machine